Dev4Media/D4mEbayBundle/Resources/doc/index.rst

 Features
 ========

-This bundle allows to easily use the Trading API in your Symfony2
+This bundle allows you to easily use the Trading API in your Symfony2 project.

 Configuration
 -------------

-- In your config.yml add the credentials needed to access eBay API
+- In your config.yml add the credentials needed to access eBay API.
-- You also need to set your token and live or sandbox mode
+- You also need to set your token and live or sandbox mode parameter.
 ::
     d4m_ebay:
         session_credentials: